 This will be an in person event hosted on 6th May by Prof Peter Styring from University of Sheffield with keynote speeches by Olivia Blake MP, Unilever VP Jon Hague, and Peter Styring, followed by a panel discussion.

 The event will be held in Central Sheffield and will be followed by a short networking session.

-Please use the booking link to reserve a place.
+Please using the booking link below to register.